theory/justatheory/content/post/past/culture/good-at-doing-things.md

 The best teachers;

 -   Recognize unique talents in each student
--   Create individualized education processes that foster each student’s unique abilities
+-   Create individualized education processes that foster each student's unique abilities
 -   Work with other teachers to understand of how growth is promoted
 -   Help parents create developmental environments for their students at home